 Customer ownership encourages boldness

 This is where I think the story gets interesting for our current moment.
 In 2026, customer ownership lets us do positive things, but more importantly, it lets us do brave things.
-The kind of long-term and sometimes uncomfortable commitments that would be hard to justify around the boardroom of a traditional financial institution.
+The kind of long-term and sometimes uncomfortable commitments that could be hard to justify around the boardroom of a traditional financial institution.

-This work requires patience and persistence, and being customer-owned has allowed us to stay the course for the last almost two decades, because we know protecting nature matters to our customers.
+Being customer-owned has allowed us to stay the course in caring for the conservation reserve for almost two decades, because we know protecting nature matters to our customers.

 The same is true for climate action.
 Climate is consistently one of the top issues our customers care about, which has enabled us to make bold decisions, from offering Clean Energy Home Loans to ending car loans for new fossil fuel vehicles.